rolansen/rolansen.github.io/radiometric_correction/local_histogram_correction.md

 We can probably improve accuracy by considering spectral similarity between neighboring pixels in addition to spatial relationships.
 The most obvious way to do this would be to cluster the imagery, then only consider pixels from one cluster at a time when estimating reflectance.
 Another option would be to somehow consider spectral distances, in addition to spatial distances.
 We could also try segmentation as Tuominen & Pekkarinen (2004) suggest, and while as I mentioned above parameterization could be an obstacle, it seems like a promising option if the user doesn't mind engaging in some trial and error.

 What are the advantages adaptive histogram matching provides over the method described by Tuominen & Pekkarinen (2004)?
 It seems to be comparably accurate but avoids the visual artifacts introduced by the moving window approach for that method and the often-tricky parameterization that comes with the segmentation approach for that method.
 It's also generally faster, from my experience, especially with a coarse grid.
-I think these advantages could make adaptive histogram matching a good option when the user wishes to use the imagery something like object recognition *after* they radiometrically correct it.
+I think these advantages could make adaptive histogram matching a good option when the user wishes to use the imagery for something like object recognition *after* they radiometrically correct it.

 In future posts I'll further discuss the effects of varying grid cell size and of incorporating image classification.
-I'm also writing a series of posts on neutral landscape models, random fields, and conditional autoregressive models.
-While I'm working on these I'll also write about how well adaptive histogram matching works on simulated landscapes.
+I'm also writing a series of posts on landscape simulation with random fields, and while I'm working on these I'll also write about how well adaptive histogram matching works on simulated landscapes.
 What's an ideal grid cell size, given some level of autocorrelation and non-stationarity in the landscape, and some small discrete objects with different "optical" properties than those of the "background" surface?
-How can we incorporate clustering or spectral distances to improve performance?

 -----